sijnstra/agon-projects/README.md

 # agon-projects
 Multiple projects for the Agon light.
 Click through to each project for more detailed instructions.
 Release versions are in the respective `Release` directories.

+# memsave
+A general tool to dump memory to a file.
+Note that this utility is built to run at 0x0B0000, so it will need to be run from the mos directory and will overwrite that address.
+Copy `memsave.bin` into your `/mos` directory and enjoy!

 # hexdump
 This is a mos tool to dump the hex and printable contents of a file for visual examination, allowing easy navigation through the file.
 Copy `hexdump.bin` into your `/mos` directory and enjoy!